Actively Recruiting

 • Non-prescription stimulant use for non-ADHD participants

-• High caffeine consumption exceeding 600mg daily
+• High levels of caffeine consumption exceeding 600mg per day

 AI-Screening